FintechPaymentsOnboardingBehavioral UX

 Select payment method

-OCR card scanning flow — camera viewfinder → auto-detect → confirm
+OCR card scanning flow: viewfinder → auto-detect → confirm

 04